Ph.D., 2003, Medical College of Wisconsin, Biostatistics

 B.S., 1994, Northern Illinois University, Applied Probability and Statistics

-Matt Hayat is an associate professor in Epidemiology and Biostatistics for the School of Public Health at Georgia State University.
-His research interests include clinical trials, biostatistics education, and interdisciplinary collaboration and consulting.
+Dr. Matt Hayat is Professor of Biostatistics and Chair of the Department of Population Health Sciences in the School of Public Health at Georgia State University.
+His research interests include the design and analysis of clinical trials, interdisciplinary collaboration, and biostatistics education.

 The following is a list of selected recent publications: